yasenn/infrastructure-as-a-code/zabbix-single/readme.md

-### Install zabbix by ansible and terraform to Yandex Cloud
+### Install zabbix-single by ansible and terraform to Yandex Cloud